Investigating the elliptic anisotropy of identified particles in p--Pb collisions with a multi-phase transport model: Abstract

 \section{Abstract}

-The elliptic azimuthal anisotropy coefficient ($v_{2}$) of identified particles at midrapidity ($|\eta|<0.8$) is investigated in p--Pb collisions at $\sqrt{s_\mathrm{NN}}=$ 5.02 TeV using the multi-phase transport model (AMPT).
-The calculations of differential $v_{2}$, based on the advanced flow extraction method, of light flavor hadrons (pions, kaons, protons and $\Lambda$) in small collision systems are extended to a wider transverse momentum ($p_{\mathrm{T}}$) range of up to 8 GeV/$c$ for the first time.
-The string melting version of the AMPT model provides a good description of the measured $p_{\mathrm{T}}$-differential $v_{2}$ of mesons but exhibits a slight deviation from the baryon $v_{2}$.
-In addition, we observe the features of mass ordering at low $p_{\mathrm{T}}$ and approximate number of constituent quark (NCQ) scaling at intermediate $p_{\mathrm{T}}$.
-Moreover, we demonstrate that hadronic rescattering does not have a significant impact on $v_{2}$ in p--Pb collisions for different centrality selections, while partonic scatterings dominate in generating the elliptic anisotropy of the final particles.
-This study provides further insight into understanding the origin of collective-like behaviors in small collision systems, and has referential value for future measurements of azimuthal anisotropy.
+The elliptic azimuthal anisotropy coefficient ($v_{2}$) of the identified particles at midrapidity ($|\eta|<0.8$) was investigated in p--Pb collisions at $\sqrt{s_\mathrm{NN}}=$ 5.02 TeV using a multi-phase transport model (AMPT).
+The calculations of differential $v_{2}$ based on the advanced flow extraction method of light flavor hadrons (pions, kaons, protons, and $\Lambda$) in small collision systems were extended to a wider transverse momentum ($p_{\mathrm{T}}$) range of up to 8 GeV/$c$ for the first time.
+The string- melting version of the AMPT model provides a good description of the measured $p_{\mathrm{T}}$-differential $v_{2}$ of the mesons but exhibits a slight deviation from the baryon $v_{2}$.
+In addition, we observed the features of mass ordering at low $p_{\mathrm{T}}$ and the approximate number of constituent quarks (NCQ) scaled at intermediate $p_{\mathrm{T}}$.
+Moreover, we demonstrate that hadronic rescattering does not have a significant impact on $v_{2}$ in p--Pb collisions for different centrality selections, whereas partonic scattering dominates in generating the elliptic anisotropy of the final particles.
+This study provides further insight into the origin of collective-like behavior in small collision systems and has referential value for future measurements of azimuthal anisotropy.

 \keywords{Azimuthal anisotropy, Small collision systems, Transport model}